Skip to content

 Provider Catalog

-The VirtRigaud Provider Catalog lists all verified and community providers available for the VirtRigaud virtualization management platform.
-All providers in this catalog have been tested for conformance and compatibility.
+The VirtRigaud Provider Catalog lists all verified providers available for the VirtRigaud virtualization management platform.
+Providers listed here ship as part of the main repository at v0.3.8 and have passing conformance gates in CI.

 Provider Overview